lesgourg/Euclid_KP_nu/install_cosmicfish.md

-For this project you should use (for the moment) the branch classtest of cosmicfish.
+For this project you should use (for the moment) the branch KPnu of cosmicfish.
 You should clone it in a directory cosmicfish_reloaded/ on the same level as this one

     cd ..
     git clone https://gitlab.com/matmartinelli/cosmicfish_reloaded.git
     cd cosmicfish_reloaded
-    git checkout classtest
+    git checkout KPnu

 You can install the packages that are required using pip, or you can create a conda environment.
 For installing the packages use,